-He has been an FA Qualified speaker for over 25 years and is now Head of Coaching at You Are The Ref.
+He has been an FA Qualified speaker for over 25 years and is now Technical Director at You Are The Ref.

 Jake initially started out as a footballer plying his trade at both Everton and Liverpool in his teens before deciding that refereeing would be his chosen career path.
 Supported by his father Jimmy Collin, the 44 year old started officiating in grassroots football before progressing, ten years later, to the professional game where he quickly found himself running the line regularly in Championship fixtures.
 In 2008 he made the further step up to the Premier League and two years later was appointed to the FIFA assistant’s panel, refereeing games in the Champions League and Europa League.